Wednesday, November 30, 2022

 Along the way Khodorkovsky was strongly advocating western business practices and democratic systems.
 He had many times been called to advise Putin, but too much criticism of the Russian way was too much and Khodorkovsky was eventually charged with spurious crimes and spent over 10 years in prison, mostly in a remote area.

 In 2013 he was released to England where at first he thought things were progressing in Russia, but soon felt otherwise.
 Watching the BBC to improve his English he was struck that the rest of the world depicted Russia quite different than what he was familiar with.
-It was also quite noticeable that all Western governments were criticized.
+It was also quite noticeable that in Russia all Western governments were criticized.

 A pro Moscow government in Ukraine was ousted and Russia was determined to assert itself.
-In 2014 Mikhail flew to Kiev and spoke at Maidan Square so support Ukrainians and later to Donbas.
+In 2014 Mikhail flew to Kiev and spoke at Maidan Square to support Ukrainians and later to Donbas.
 He had set up an advocacy group, Open Russia promoting democracy running unopposed outside Russia but over the years repressed in the country.

 Putin is deceptive, saying whatever his audience will accept.
 Putin's rationalization in a quote: " A strong state is not an anomaly to be got rid of.
 Quite the contrary, it is the source of order."

 Putin is motivated in large part by domestic politics.
 The economy is poorly managed and Putin has found foreign aggression raises his popularity.
-He manipulated elections and when he constitution restricted him to two terms he used Dmitry Mededev as a front man and then rewrote the constituion.
+He manipulated elections and when he constitution restricted him to two terms he used Dmitry Mededev as a front man and then rewrote the constitution.

 A key person in Putin's setup is Yevgeny Prigozhin who started as a food vendor in St. Petersburg and came to the attention of Putin.
 Not put off by his gangster reputation and prison history, He came with Putin to Moscow and was tasked with organizing a mercenary group that is officially denied.
 They seem to appear at various hot spots such as Crimea, Syria, Libya, Georgia, and Central African Republic.
 Prigozhin was put in charge of interfering in the American Election of 2016 which involved projects in 2014.
 Many of the Russian efforts involved social media.
 Robert Mueller correctly identified Prigozhin's role which ended in a sanction.